melvinr/Ultimate-Frisbee-App/README.md

 Things I've done to contribute to this project can be found at https://github.com/strexx/Ultimate-Frisbee-App/commits?author=melvinr

-Besides these commits I also contributed to a lot of commits done by Fons and Senny.
+Aside from these commits I also contributed to a lot of commits done by Fons and Senny.

 Below you can find a summary of the tasks I performed on a weekly basis, as well as a list of course related features I implemented.